kampaitees/Linear-Regression/README.md

 ## Finding Minimum via Hill Descent

-**We can find maximum/minimum by setting the first derivative to zero but there are many function which are *non-derivable* i.e., we can't take their derivative so in that case we are gonna use this *Hill Climbing/Descent* algorithm.**
+**We can find maximum/minimum by setting the first derivative to zero but there are many functions which are *non-derivable* i.e., we can't take their derivative so in that case we are gonna use this *Hill Climbing/Descent* algorithm.**

-**So in this algorithm, we start from a point and our aim is to reach to the value where the function takes the minimum value.
-But we don't know whether we have to move forward or backward in order to reach to minimum value???**
+**So in this algorithm, we start from a point and we aim to reach to the value where the function takes the minimum value.
+But we don't know whether we have to move forward or backwards to reach to minimum value???**

-**So at each iteration we will take the derivative of the function and check whether it is positive or negative.
+**So at each iteration, we will take the derivative of the function and check whether it is positive or negative.
-If it is negative then we have to move forward while if it's positive then we have to move backward (as it is *Convex* function).**
+If it is negative then we have to move forward while if it's positive then we have to move backwards (as it is *Convex* function).**